Mauriyin/Joint-eMBB-URLLC/README.md

 # Joint-eMBB-URLLC

-Simulation code for joint scheduling problems of URLLC and eMBB in 5G NR
+Scheduling algorithms and simulation for joint traffic with mini-slot in 5G NR.